zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md

 +-----+-------+
 | b | 2 |
 +-----+-------+
--- The aggregation function is to do aggregation calculation for the values which has the same key value.
-The use of other aggregate functions introduced below follows the same rule as above.
-See this example if necessary.
+-- The aggregation function calculates the aggregate value that has the same key value.The preceding rules apply to the following aggregate functions also.
 ```

 ## AVG {#section_oxf_mr1_wdb .section}